 - July: half ironman triathlon (1.2 mile swim, 56 mile bike, 13.1 mile run)

-Because of that, I was questioning why I signed up for a half ironman and was nervous I was just going to put myself through physical and mental hell for 8 hours.
-However, I had already put in months of training and knew I was so close to reaching the goal I originally challenged myself.
+I definitely questioned why I signed up for a half ironman and thought I signed up to put myself through physical and mental hell for 8 hours.
+But I paid for the race (and trained!) so knew I had was committed to try.

 The week before the race